Astroua/TurbuStat/docs/tutorials/statistics/tsallis_example.rst

 The same basic trend of the fit parameters with increasing lag size can be seen, but the values have changed by a large amount.
 This is another example that caution needs to be used when interpreting the fit standard errors and the reduced :math:`\chi^2`.

 One final parameter can be changed: the number of bins used to create the histogram.
 For most images, the number of data points will be large, and so the default bin number is set to be the square-root of the number of data points.
-This is a good estimate in the limit of many data points, but will become poor is there are less than :math:`\sim 100` data points from the image.
+This is a good estimate in the limit of many data points, but will become poor if there are less than :math:`\sim100` data points from the image.
 To change the number of bins used, `num_bins` can be passed to `~turbustat.statistics.Tsallis.run`.

 References
 ----------